treasurenetprotocol/docs/docs/TCash/financial-operations.md

 #### Add collateral

-- When the value of the collateral for a loan / the value of the lent USTN is less than or equal to the warning line, the system will issue a warning to the user, suggesting to supplement the collateral.
+- When the value of the collateral for a loan / the value of the lent TCash is less than or equal to the warning line, the system will issue a warning to the user, suggesting to supplement the collateral.

 ![Add collateral](/img/docs/2.3.1.3Add_collateral.png)